chemistzombie/chemistzombie.github.io/sa-cheat-codes-timeline.md

 >
 >CF: One enterprising player [edisoncarter] hooked a third-party PlayStation 2 controller to his computer and programmed it to input random button combinations.
 Ingenious... and with that method he discovered a number of cheats.
 There are still some to unearth, however, so keep looking!

-This is most likely from Tips & Tricks issue 121 (March 2005) as issue 122 from April 2005 doesn't have this.
+<s>This is most likely from Tips & Tricks issue 121 (March 2005) as issue 122 from April 2005 doesn't have this.</s> Nope, I've checked out issue 121 on Retromags, which was uploaded only recently, and there's no mentions of interviews or mystery SA cheat codes.
+Must be from issue 120 (February 2005), which hasn't been uploaded yet, sadly.
 ## 2005-05-03
 Skiller and CMX found the 12 last unknown cheat codes.
 We dubbed this the "L1 cheat codes" since every single one of them ends with L1 due to the brute-force method they used.